$400B in Debt That Doesn't Exist on Credit Reports

 The Missing Debt

 The Federal Reserve Bank of New York’s Household Debt and Credit Report tracks $17.9 trillion in household debt.
-It’s the most comprehensive measure of American indebtedness, compiled from Equifax credit report data covering 250 million consumer credit files.
+It’s the most complete measure of American indebtedness, compiled from Equifax credit report data covering 250 million consumer credit files.

 It’s also systematically undercounting.